ljy0401/CPSC210-Project/README.md

 but the two user interface classes (GUI and console-based) are highly dependent on the RestaurantReviewList class which itself depends on the RestaurantReview class.
 Therefore, any changes in the RestaurantReview class will trigger bugs or even errors in the RestaurantReviewList class and the two user interface classes.
+This is an indicator of very high degree of coupling.
 One of the possible ways to deal with it is to remove the association arrows from the user interface classes to the RestaurantReviewList class, and make the two user interface classes directly include a collection of RestaurantReview as a field.